 Berlin Airlift Memorial

 Berlin is saturated with history!
 The Luftbrücke (Berlin Airlift, 1948-1949) was one of the Cold War’s first serious scuffles.
 Tempelhof Airport was ground zero.
-See our Berlin Airlift page and Tempelhof Airport for more background.
+See our Berlin Airlift page for more background.

 Bernauer Straße – Berlin Wall Memorial